Obama nominates Tavenner to lead Medicare and Medicaid

 As part of the U.S. Department of Health and Human Services, CMS runs the Medicare and Medicaid healthcare programs that serve about 100 million elderly, disabled and low-income people at a cost estimated at $885 billion for this year.
 Both programs are at the center of a looming debate in Congress over how to reduce the federal deficit.

-If confirmed as agency chief, Tavenner would also exercise official authority over the biggest expansion of healthcare coverage in more than a generation under Obama’s Patient Protection and Affordable Care Act, also known as “Obamacare,” which is expected to extend coverage to 38 million people over the next 10 years.
+If confirmed as agency chief, Tavenner would also exercise official authority over the biggest expansion of healthcare coverage in more than a generation under Obama’s Patient Protection and Affordable Care Act, which is expected to extend coverage to 38 million people over the next 10 years.

 CMS has been a target of Republican opposition to Obama’s healthcare policies since early in his presidency.